seoninja13/react-win-dir/docs/architecture/project-structure-current-state.md

 ## Overview

-This document provides a comprehensive overview of the current project structure as of May 26, 2025.
+This document provides a comprehensive overview of the current project structure as of May 21, 2025.
 The project is in the process of migrating from a mixed routing approach (Pages Router and App Router) to a standardized App Router approach.
 This document serves as a reference for the current state of the project structure and will be updated as the migration progresses.

 ## Directory Structure

 The project currently has the following high-level directory structure:

 ```
-react-win-dir/
+react-win-dir/                      # Root directory
+├── .netlify/                       # Netlify configuration
+├── @wWeb development progress folder/ # Web development progress tracking
+│   ├── tracking-progress.md        # Original tracking progress
+│   └── tracking-progress-copy.md   # Copy of tracking progress
+├── Content Engine/                 # Content engine related files
 ├── Docs/                           # Project documentation
 │   ├── architecture/               # Architecture documentation
 │   ├── daily-logs/                 # Daily development logs